CNCO: 2020–2021: Déjà Vu and Pimentel's departure

 The band announced their new tour "Press Start" on January 21, 2020.
 The tour was set to begin on May 30, 2020, at the Coliseo de Puerto Rico in San Juan, Puerto Rico and end in Chicago, Illinois at the Rosemont Theater on June 21, but was postponed to 2021 due to the ongoing 2019-20 coronavirus pandemic.
 The boys also stated their self-written third studio album would be released in March, but it was pushed back for the same reason.
 However, they released a single titled "Honey Boo" with Dominican singer Natti Natasha on April 2 along with its music video.
 The band received two nominations at the 2020 MTV Video Music Awards for Best Quarantine Performance for their MTV Unplugged at Home concert and Best Choreography for "Honey Boo".
 They also received a nomination for Best Group after voting for the main categories closed.
-The boys released a song titled "Beso" on August 28 and performed it at the VMAs, this time at the main show.
+The boys released a song titled "Beso" on August 28 and performed it at the VMAs a week later, this time at the main show.
 They were announced as winners for Best Quarantine Performance, becoming the first Latin boyband to win a Moonman.